Start automating your tests 10X Faster in Simple English with Testsigma

 - Code inspection: The code, program source files, and test scenarios are inspected and reviewed.

-Who are the key parties involved?
+Who are the key parties involved in Software Inspection?

 - Moderator: A facilitator who organizes and reports on inspection.